ska-telescope/developer.skatelescope.org/src/development/software_package_release_procedure.rst

 .. code:: bash

- $ helm search ska-repo
+ $ helm search skatelescope
-  NAME                  	CHART VERSION	APP VERSION	DESCRIPTION ska-repo/sdp-prototype		0.2.1        	1.0        	helm chart to deploy the SDP Prototype on  Kuber... ska-repo/test-app     		0.1.0        	1.0        	A Helm chart for Kubernetes ska-repo/webjive      		0.1.0        	1.0        	A Helm chart for deploying the WebJive on Kuber... ska-integr8/my-new-chart		0.1.0        	1.0        	A Helm chart for Kubernetes
+  NAME                  CHART VERSION	APP VERSION	DESCRIPTION skatelescope/sdp-prototype	0.2.1        	1.0        	helm chart to deploy the SDP Prototype on  Kuber... skatelescope/test-app     	0.1.0        	1.0        	A Helm chart for Kubernetes skatelescope/webjive      	0.1.0        	1.0        	A Helm chart for deploying the WebJive on Kuber... skatelescope/my-new-chart		0.1.0        	1.0        	A Helm chart for Kubernetes

 .. _helm-with-gitlab: